 Born and raised in Israel, David Amar attended ‘Or Etzion ‘the world’s only Jewish observant military academy.
 This academy prepares students to be examples to others as officers, and as people.

-After graduating Or Etzion, Rabbi David Amar took a leave of absence from the military to study at Yeshiva.
-The Rabbi attended Yeshivat Ateret Cohanim in Jerusalem, and then Yeshivat Shavei Hevron, Upon completion of his studies, Rabbi Amar served in the Israel Defense Force for four years.
-He was stationed both at the northern Israeli border and Lebanon in the “Barak” (lightning) Armor division.
+After graduating Or Etzion, he took a leave of absence from the military to attend Yeshivat Ateret Cohanim in Jerusalem and Yeshivat Shavei Hevron in Hevron.
+Upon completion of his studies, Rabbi Amar rejoined the military in the Israel Defense Force and served for four years.
+He was stationed at the northern Israeli border and in Lebanon in the “Barak” (lightning) Armor division.
 After completing his service, Rabbi Amar received an honorable discharge with the rank of lieutenant.

 Rabbi Amar is married to Milen and together they have four children Daniel, Aron, Shalev & Maya.
-He firmly believes in the importance of living a Jewish life and its continuity from generation to generation.He his position as a rabbi, he sees an opportunity to continue the quest of finding new and exciting ways to educate children, youth, parents and adults, in order to make the connection to Judaism interesting and approachable to all.
-Rabbi Amar is also in constant quest for outreach families with children, seeking new ways to engage parents through a Jewish lens.
+He passionately believes in the importance of living a Jewish life and having that life continue from generation to generation.
+In his current position as a rabbi, he sees an opportunity to continue the quest of finding new and exciting ways to educate children, youth, parents, and adults, by making their connection to Judaism interesting and approachable.
+Rabbi Amar constantly goes on quests of outreach to families with children, seeking new ways for the children to engage their parents through a Jewish lens.

 Rabbi Klein was born in Brooklyn, New York and raised in a modern orthodox family.
 As a young man he attended Yeshiva Ohel Moshe, and went on to attend the Hebrew High School of greater New York.
 He was awarded a B. S. degree and an M. B. A. from Long Island University.